Civic Conservative Party (Slovakia)

 The Civic Conservative Party (Občianska konzervatívna strana, OKS) is a centre-right liberal conservative political party in Slovakia.
-It has two seats in the National Council, following the 2020 election.
+It has one seat in the National Council, following the 2023 election.
 It has also representation at regional and local level.

 The OKS was founded in November 2001 as a parliamentary schism from the Democratic Party.
 The party has relied on electoral alliances with other centre-right parties, including the Sloboda a Solidarita (SaS), Most–Híd and Conservative Democrats of Slovakia (KDS).
 The party won its best result, of 2.1%, in alliance with the KDS at the 2009 European election.
-The party won seats in the National Council for the first time in 2010 election, on the Most–Híd list.
-In 2016 election the party won 1 seat in the National Council on the Sloboda a Solidarita list and in 2020 election the party won 2 seat also on the Sloboda a Solidarita list.
+The party won seats in the National Council for the first time in 2010, on the Most–Híd list.
+In 2016 the party won one seat in the National Council on the Sloboda a Solidarita list and in 2020 election the party won two seats also on the Sloboda a Solidarita list.

 The OKS was a member of the Alliance of Conservatives and Reformists in Europe until 2022.